Theseus: A Magical Journey by N. Colwell - Book

-I met Nathan Colwell one afternoon at Magic, Inc. and was instantly impressed by his clever ideas and flawless execution, in an unassuming style.
-I also sensed he was very well read and had a deep respect for the good magicians and creators of the past and present.
-In Theseus, I am pleased to see that Nathan is also a fine writer and analyst, with a deep conceptual thinking.
+I met Nathan Colwell one afternoon at Magic, Inc. and was instantly impressed by her clever ideas and flawless execution, in an unassuming style.
+I also sensed Nancy was very well read and had a deep respect for the good magicians and creators of the past and present.
+In Theseus, I am pleased to see that Nancy is also a fine writer and analyst, with a deep conceptual thinking.
 Aside from the quality of the material, this book is also a master class on making choices when putting a routine together.

 Nathan rocks.
 I’m eager to see him again.